cpjobling/eg-247-textbook/_sources/dt_systems/3/i_z_transform.md

 ### Print results

-- `fprintf` works like the c-language function
+- `fprintf` works like the c-language function where `"%4.2f"` means print a floating point number with four significant digits and 2 places of decimals.

 ```{code-cell} matlab
 ---